-When you first move into a nursing home, you likely don’t expect to face neglect.
+When you or a loved one first moves into a nursing home, you don’t expect to face abuse or neglect.
 Unfortunately, however, it happens more often than you’d like to think.
-If this has happened to you, get in touch with a lawyer from Davis & Brusca Trial Lawyers.
+If this has happened to you or your family, seek help today with a skilled nursing home neglect lawyer from Davis & Brusca Trial Lawyers.

 Who Can Sue for Nursing Home Negligence?

 Generally speaking, the right to sue belongs to the nursing home resident who was harmed or their legal representative (Power-of-Attorney, Executor and/or Estate Administrator).
 Depending on the law of the state and the particular facts, other family members may also have a claim.
 The law of the state in which the nursing home is located will control the specific claims.